 31. Drop all expectations and just show up for our words.

 Wow.
 I didn’t have to invent any of these gifts.
-These are all things that writers in the Free-Write Fling experience every single time.
+These are all things that writers in my online writing class experience every single time.
 How many of these did you choose for yourself?

-Frankly, even just one of these prizes makes the Free-Write Fling an investment of a lifetime.
+Frankly, even just one of these prizes makes The Devoted Writer an investment of a lifetime.
 But all of them?
 And I know that this is only the beginning of the wonderful things that await you in our classroom.
 These kind of results are powerful and lasting.